Crepidomanes minutum: Description

-The sori are located in involvucures at the tips of the lobes of the leaves and are somewhat cup-shaped.
+The sori are located in involucres at the tips of the lobes of the leaves and are somewhat cup-shaped.
 It can also reproduce apogamously like many other ferns.

 Taxonomy

 The species was first described as Trichomanes minutum by Carl Ludwig Blume in 1828 but has since been moved to Crepidomanes minutum based on genetic evidence.
 C. minutum has great variation in morphology between different populations, thus has extensive synonymy as many of these populations were described as separate species.
 Further research, however, has revealed that the variation within the species is continuous and all variation is best regarded as intraspecific rather than interspecific variation.

 Crepidomanes minutum may be diploid, triploid, or tetraploid.
 It has a very complex evolutionary history consisting of multiple sub-lineages which have been observed to interbreed.
 The relationships of individual populations of C. minutum are best described by reticulate evolution.

 Range

 Crepidomanes minutum has a broad distribution throughout the Pacific in areas including but not limited to Australia, Bhutan, Cambodia, China, Equatorial Guinea, Hawaii, India, Indonesia, Japan, Java, Korea, Malaysia, Melanesia, Micronesia, Nepal, Philippines, Polynesia, Russia, Sri Lanka, Taiwan, Thailand, and Vietnam.